proycon/LaMachine/CONTRIBUTING.md

 To add your own software, you add a *role* yourself which includes one (or more) of the above, with specific parameters, to do the actual work.
 Your role, in turn, is referenced by the end-user who has final control over the installation playbook.
+Rather than just installing a single piece of software, a role in LaMachine usually installs multiple inter-connected software components and all their dependencies.

 This may sound a bit cryptic still, so let's go through some examples: